Skip to content

 Bit and Byte

 A single digit in the data above represents a bit.
-Its symbol is a lowercase b (or for better discrimination, bit).
 A bit has only two possible values, “off” and “on”, and we use 0 and 1 to represent them.
-The data above contains 64 bits.

 A byte is 8 bits long.
-Its symbol is an uppercase B. Today's computers know bytes inherently.
+Today's computers know bytes inherently.
 Computers process a multiple of bytes at once.
 They also recognize the positions where bytes start.
 Bytes are usually only used as a whole.
 Incomplete bytes do not exist.

 The example data are these bytes: